FreeGrok/FreeGrok/README.md

 * **Option 2. opengrok.jar**:
   You can also directly use the Java application.
-If the sources are all located in a directory `SRC_ROOT` and the data and hypertext files generated by OpenGrok are to be stored in `DATA_ROOT`, run
+If the sources are all located in a directory `SRC_ROOT` and the data and hypertext files generated by FreeGrok are to be stored in `DATA_ROOT`, run

   ```bash
   java -jar opengrok.jar -s $SRC_ROOT -d $DATA_ROOT